 We are now halfway between the Autumn Equinox and the Winter Solstice a time some call Samhain (pronounced sow-ein), a halfway point of the dark days, a halfway point of our resting and recharging that I talked about recently.
-We had a small Samhain celebration this week.
+I am hoping, weather permitting, we can have a small Samhain celebration this week.

 We can really see the visible signs that the earth is slowing down, the leaves are providing us with their stunning visual palate turning the most beautiful colours and falling from the trees.
 I love to watch the leaves as they make their descent, have you noticed that each tree's leaves have a different way of making their to the ground?
 Have a look when you are next out and about amongst the trees.
 They and other plants are nearing the start of their period of dormancy.

 As we, in the Northern Hemisphere, continue to move further away from the sun our temperatures will continue to fall, bringing with it the frosts, that some might have already had, and later snow, some parts have already had some of this too.
 These colder temperatures bring with it the death and decay in the plant world, an important part of the cycle of their life.